geraldthewes/video-transcription/QWEN.md

 ***BUILD INSTRUCTIONS***

-You must commit any changes to git before laucnhing a new build
+You must commit any changes to git before launching a new build

 You must rebuild the docker image using the Makefile
 ```